-Raphaël got to live a dream when he rode with Lance Armstrong in 2009 in a fundraiser benefitting the Cedars Cancer Institute.
+Raphaël got to live a dream when he rode with Lance Armstrong in 2009 in a fundraiser benefitting the Cedars Cancer Foundation.
 Four weeks before this event, Raphaël underwent a surgery which resulted in a cancer free diagnosis, but he yet managed to resume his training in time to ride with the most celebrated cyclist in the world.

 Raphaël was able to overcome a life threatening illness twice before the age of sixteen.
 The hardships, uncertainty, tears and painful procedures that he endured through those many months of treatment could have shaped this man to be sad, bitter and broken.
 Instead, it has only fed to his appetite to love life and to inspire every person that comes into contact with him.
 Cedars is so excited to welcome this bright young man and his fund to the Cedars family, to take the lead in our AYA fundraising initiatives.